Thom-Sip/ApplicationChallenge/README.md

 # Intro
 The challenge has 2 main components, parsing and sorting.
-I implemented a parsing solution that uses Full static checking and 1 that uses partial Regex Checking.
+I implemented a parsing solution that statically checks the housenumber and uses a regex to check the suffix.
 For the Sorting part I implemented **BubbleSort** and **QuickSort**.
-The Parsing and Sorting methods are both configurable.
+The Sorting methods is also configurable, **QuickSort** is used by default.

 In order to allow sorting to work you need some way of determining if an object is considered greater, smaller or equal to another object. for this I implemented ```IComparable<T>``` on the **HouseNumberDetails** object.
 This also means that the Sorting services can be used with any object that implements it.

 For benchmarking I used [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
-I set the defaults in **appsettings.json** based on the benchmark result:
-- Static Parsing is slightly faster
-- QuickSort is much faster

 # Setup
 - Open a powershell/terminal window at the repository root.